Skip to content

 To maximize the benefits above, strive to apply the following guidelines:

-The moderator (or “emcee”) should not be a member of the team playing the game.
+The moderator (or “emcee”) for the team should rotate.

 Create an equitable environment for play.

-Ensure remote team members have working video and audio before starting. 🔊
+Ensure all remote team members have working video and audio before starting. 🔊

 Play the game at the start of a meeting, or at the return of a break.